css-materials/course-site/content/homework/reproducible-research/index.md

 **Due by 11:59 pm on Thursday, November 30th.**

-The goal of this assignment is to practice and further consolidate what we have been learning in this course, by applying these skills and tools to a social science research context.
+The goal of this final assignment is to practice and further consolidate what we have been learning in this course, by applying these skills and tools to a social science research context.

 # Accessing the `hw07` repository